Skip to contentSkip to footer

 To get a visual overview inside the panes, click "Show overlay".
 This will draw boxes around all landmarks and display any issues, which will also be visible in the screenshots you make.

 Shows a list of links (both a elements with an href attribute, and elements with role=link set).
-If an element has a target, hreflang or title that will be displayed, and the overview will warn you if there is a target="_blank" but no rel="opener", duplicate content in the title or a missing aria-current attribute.
+If an element has a target, hreflang or title that will be displayed, and the overview will warn you if there is no text, duplicate content in the title or a missing aria-current attribute.

 Additionally, a badge will be shown for any non-https links, for empty href attributes and for links that have a placeholder value like mailto:.
 When a link has non-descriptive text, like "click here" or "more", we show a warning.
 External links are given an icon indicating they leave the website.